-14. Teacher also ideal to the students by adopting one difficult project from each class.
+14. The teacher also ideal for the students by adopting one difficult project from each class.

-15. Procedure of the project should be expressed by the students using his own words.
+15. The procedure of the project should be expressed by the students using their own words.

 16. Each student should submit 4 projects in an academic year.